Good IT Housekeeping & IT Security

 At Akita, we appreciate that our clients have businesses to run.
 One of the main reasons that so many organisations turn to Akita is that they don’t want the added complexity of managing their IT requirements.

-However, if you are a business owner reading this and you do not take advantage of our proactive support packages, please take steps to heed the recommendations above.
-Failing that, contact us and we will look after it for you!
+If you are a business owner reading this and you do not take advantage of our proactive support packages, please take heed of the recommendations above.
+Alternatively, get in touch and we’ll be happy to discuss solutions.